maxmindlin/scout-lang/README.md

 See [Releases](https://github.com/maxmindlin/scout-lang/releases) for up to date Scout binary installation instructions.

+# Usage

+The `scout` binary ran with a filename will read and interpret a script file.
+Without a script will start the REPL.
+Run `scout --help` to see additional options.

 # License

 Scout is dual-licensed with MIT & Apache 2.0, at your option.